History of the Jews in Russia: Glasnost and end of the USSR

-In 1989 a record 71,000 Soviet Jews were granted exodus from the USSR, of whom only 12,117 immigrated to Israel.
-At first, American policy treated Soviet Jews as refugees and allowed unlimited numbers to emigrate, but this policy eventually came to an end.
-As a result, more Jews began moving to Israel, as it was the only country willing to take them unconditionally.

 In the 1980s, the liberal government of Mikhail Gorbachev allowed unlimited Jewish emigration, and the Soviet Union itself collapsed in 1991.
 As a result, a mass emigration of Jews from the former Soviet Union took place.

-Since the 1970s, over 1.1 million Russians of Jewish origin immigrated to Israel, of whom 100,000 emigrated to third countries such as the United States and Canada soon afterward and 240,000 were not considered Jewish under Halakha, but were eligible under the Law of Return due to Jewish ancestry or marriage.
-Since the adoption of the Jackson–Vanik amendment, over 600,000 Soviet Jews have emigrated.
+From the 1970s, over 1.1 million Russians of Jewish origin immigrated to Israel, of whom 100,000 emigrated to third countries such as the United States and Canada soon afterward and 240,000 were not considered Jewish under Halakha, but were eligible under the Law of Return due to Jewish ancestry or marriage.
+In 1989 a record 71,000 Soviet Jews were granted exodus from the USSR, of whom only 12,117 immigrated to Israel.

+At first, American policy treated Soviet Jews as refugees and allowed unlimited numbers to immigrate.
+Since the adoption of the Jackson–Vanik amendment in 1974, over 600,000 Soviet Jews have emigrated.
+The US policy eventually came to an end; as a result, more Jews began moving to Israel, as it was the only country willing to take them unconditionally.